canonical/platform-engineering-docs/reference/synapse/managed-microk8s-cluster.rst

 - `canonical-is-firewalls MP <https://code.launchpad.net/~amandahla/canonical-is-firewalls/+git/canonical-is-firewalls/+merge/477248>`__ firewall rules for bastion/juju controller
 - `canonical-is-dns-configs MP <https://code.launchpad.net/~amandahla/canonical-is-dns-configs/+git/canonical-is-dns-configs/+merge/477352>`_ DNS for microk8s workers

-The next step accordingly to the spec would be registering the cluster as a cloud and request it via ticket like it was done in the `C167497 <https://portal.admin.canonical.com/C167497/>`_.
+The next step according to the spec would be to register the cluster as a cloud and request it via ticket like it was done in the `C167497 <https://portal.admin.canonical.com/C167497/>`_.
 But IS mentioned that issues in our cluster could affect other environments so the solution was to create our own Juju controller.